fbpx

 Oregon Zoo Train in Portland, OR

-My 3.5-year-old thought the train ride was fascinating.
+My 3.5-year-old thought the train ride in Oregon Zoo was fascinating.
 Photo credit: Darren Cheung

-The Washington Park and Zoo Railway train re-opened this year and the route is much shorter than before.
+The Washington Park and Zoo Railway train reopened this year, and the route is much shorter than before.
 It was laughable how short it was.
-My friend and I actually laughed out loud because it’s 6 minutes long.
+My friend and I actually laughed out loud because it was 6 minutes long.

 It takes you from the station to the elephants and then pulls a u-turn and comes right back.

-But, I asked my 3.5-year-old what he thought and he told me it was a long ride.
+But when I asked my 3.5-year-old what he thought, he told me it was a long ride.
 So, it might be the perfect length for preschoolers.

 Oregon Zoo Train